27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A safe, warm glow that makes evenings feel restful.

-19. Matte ceramic canisters
+19. Matte Ceramic Canisters

 Placement note: Keep canisters grouped to one side of the sink so the counter stays open.